bcbrown/bookreviews/2017/README.md

 intermediate programmers looking to get started with more advanced techniques.

 ### The Sun Also Rises, Hemingway
-It took some time to get going, but by the end it wsa captivating.
+It took some time to get going, but by the end it was captivating.

 ### Inimitable Jeeves
 ### Very Good, Jeeves